 One of the guests at the Frierdiker Rebbe's table in 5704 suggested that kiddush be recited by one of those present, and that everyone else could fulfill their obligation through that person's recital.
-The [Frierdiker] Rebbe responded,95 "The shehechiyanu that we recite during kiddush on Simchas Torah pertains to the Torah!
-Regarding the Torah, there is no such thing as one person fulfilling someone else's obligation..!"
+The [Frierdiker] Rebbe responded, 95 "The shehechiyanu that we recite during kiddush on Simchas Torah pertains to the Torah!
+Regarding the Torah, there is no such thing as one person fulfilling someone else's obligation.
+If only each person would satisfy his own obligation...!"

-On another occasion,[%] the Frierdiker Rebbe said, "On Simchas Torah, we recite the blessing of shehechiyanu.
-This blessing is
+On another occasion, % the Frierdiker Rebbe said, "On Simchas Torah, we recite the blessing of shehechiyanu.
+This blessing